localagi/AI-pipeline/README.md

 ## Contributing

-When there is a new version of **This-project** or you require the latest main build, feel free to open an issue
+When there is a new version and there is need of builds or you require the latest main build, feel free to open an issue

 ## Problems?